-Nobl9 is designed as an easy-to-use tool for anyone without any developer or SRE experience.
-While that's the case, we fully acknowledge that SLOs can be complicated.
-Below, you'll find a list of terms commonly used in Nobl9 to help you find an easy way through our platform.
+Nobl9 is designed to be easy for everyone to use, including those without any developer or SRE experience.
+That said, we acknowledge that SLOs can be complicated!
+Below, you'll find a list of terms commonly used in Nobl9 to help you easily navigate through our platform.

 The Nobl9 Agent is a lightweight application that executes the queries defined for Nobl9 SLOs.
-With Nobl9, users can run the Agent to retrieve SLI metrics from their data sources and send the data back to the Nobl9 backend.
+Users can run the Agent to retrieve SLI metrics from their configured data sources and send the data back to the Nobl9 backend.
 Queries are written in the language supported by the data source in question and executed via native APIs.
 The Agent can be deployed in a Kubernetes cluster or as a Docker container.

-With an Agent configuration Nobl9 does not make direct calls to your environment.
-You pass your credentials when launching the Agent, and those credentials are not stored in the Nobl9 backend.
-Moreover, the Nobl9 Agent can be used to collect and return data if your company's firewall blocks outbound connections.
+When you configure an Agent connection to a data source (as opposed to a Direct connection - see Direct Data Source Integration below), Nobl9 does not make direct calls to your environment.
+You pass in your credentials when launching the Agent, and those credentials are not stored in the Nobl9 backend.
+Moreover, the Nobl9 Agent can be used to collect and return data even if your company's firewall blocks outbound connections.

-When an alert is triggered, Nobl9 enables you to send a notification to an external tool, a REST endpoint (Web Service), or an email.
+When an alert is triggered, Nobl9 can automatically send a notification to an external tool, a REST endpoint (web service), or an email address.
 Alert methods can be associated with all available alert integrations.

-Alert Policy is a set of conditions (triggers) you want to track or monitor.
-The conditions for an Alert Policy define what is monitored and when to activate an alert: when the performance of your service is declining, Nobl9 will send a notification to a predefined channel (method used).
+An alert policy is a set of conditions (triggers) you want to track or monitor.
+These conditions determine what is monitored and when to activate an alert: when the performance of your service falls under the defined threshold, Nobl9 will send a notification to a predefined channel (depending on the specified alert method).

-Each escalation threshold should be represented by a different Alert Policy with different Severity levels.
+Each escalation threshold should be represented by a different alert policy with different severity levels (see Severity below).

-The SLO Annotations enable Nobl9 users to add notes to their metrics which can be displayed in charts, annotation lists, and reports.
+SLO annotations enable Nobl9 users to add notes to their metrics which can be displayed in charts, annotation lists, and reports.

-The cooldown period is an interval measured from the last timestamp when all Alert Policy conditions were satisfied.
-When cooldown conditions are satisfied (i.e. no Alert events are triggered during its defined duration), an Alert event is resolved.
+The cooldown period is an interval measured from the last timestamp when all alert policy conditions were met.
+If the defined cooldown period passes without those conditions being met again, the alert event is resolved.

-Data Export is a premium Nobl9 feature that allows users to export their SLO data to .csv files or directly to a Snowflake warehouse.
-The data that the users can export is the raw time-series budget burndown for all services in an account.
-The data is exported to an S3 bucket as a destination once per day.
+Data export is a premium Nobl9 feature that allows users to export their SLO data (the raw time-series budget burndown for all services in an account) to .csv files or directly to a Snowflake warehouse.
+The data is exported to an S3 bucket defined as a destination once per day.

 Direct Data Source Integration

-Nobl9 users can choose between a Direct or Agent configuration when connecting to a data source.
-A Direct configuration requires users to enter their authentication credentials (API key, token, etc.).
-These values are encrypted and safely stored in Nobl9.
-Direct configuration gathers metrics data directly from the external source based on provided credentials.
+Nobl9 users can choose between a Direct or Agent configuration (see Agent above) when connecting to a data source.
+A Direct connection requires users to enter their authentication credentials (API key, token, etc.), which are encrypted and safely stored in Nobl9.
+These credentials are then used to connect directly to the external source in order to gather metrics data.
 The customer does not need to install anything on their server.

-An error budget is the allowable portion of requests that can fail over a period of time, without incurring an SLO violation.
-Thus, an error budget is a method of measuring how your SLI has performed against your SLO over a period of time.
-An Error budget serves as a signal of when you need to take corrective action.
-The Error budget relies on the targets set up in SLOs.
+The error budget is the portion of requests that can fail over a defined period of time without incurring an SLO violation.
+It relies on the targets set up in your SLO.

 From Implementing Service Level Objectives by Alex Hidalgo: